SeherD/Artex/README.md

 First feature to try : Search Title
 The search is case sensitive but fully functional, so you can try different phrases and image titles and look at the results.
 A few sample searches :
-Five will give you two images called Five Star and Five Eyes D will give you Dawn, Dusk and Darkness, you can further narrow it down by Da or Daw or Du to get any of the specific images
+Five will give you two images called Five Star and Five Eyes.

+D will give you Dawn, Dusk and Darkness, you can further narrow it down by Da or Daw or Du to get any of the specific images

 Next feature to try : Tags